 The 12 man team provided cutting edge project delivery and collaboration and pioneered a design service for which Bryden Wood is becoming renowned.
 Richard liaised closely with client GRCUK, Explore and main contractor Laing O’Rourke, as well as the project architects and other sub-contractors to develop and coordinate prototypes and resolve the complex geometries within the tight constraints of Crossrail’s tunnels and specifications.
 This was assisted by the effective and collaborative use of the NEC3 contracts to review and manage progress and risks.

-Richard is currently one of the lead architects within a large multi-disciplinary Bryden Wood team, developing the construction information for the 10000 hectare Strand East development, providing 1200 residential units for client Vastint.
+Richard is currently one of the lead architects within a large multi-disciplinary Bryden Wood team, developing the construction information for the 10000 hectare Sugar House Island development, providing 1200 residential units for client Vastint.